geckosio/snapshot-interpolation/README.md

 ## Compression

-You can compress the snapshots manually before sending them to the client, and decompress them when when the client receives them.
+You can compress the snapshots manually before sending them to the client, and decompress them when the client receives them.
+No, compression library is included.
+You have the freedom to do it however it suits your game best.